jhc13/taggui/README.md

 `Bucket resolution size`:
 The bucket size the training tool is using.

+`Latent size`:
+The size of one latent space pixel in image pixels.

+`Quantisize alpha channel`:
+When exporting with include or exclude markings in an image fortmat that supports alpha masks (all, but not the classic JPEG) you can make sure that the masks are aligned to the latent pixels that the trainer is using for masked training.

+`Masked content`:
+When exporting with include or exclude markings in an image fortmat that supports alpha masks (all, but not the classic JPEG) you can change the content that is invisible due to the mask.
+It is known that some masked content can slightly bleed through during the masked training, so it can be beneficial when this (supposed to be invisible) content is replaced.
+In simple cases (e.g. masking the face for cloth LoRA training) the default "blur + noise" is a good choice.
+In hard cases to really hide the original data "grey + noise" can be a good choice. "original" doesn't modify the data behind the mask.

 `Preferres sizes`:
 A comma separated list of target sizes that should be preferred for the exported images.